yamautomate/ShellGPT/README.md

 ```

-If you want to launch `PowerGPT` with your own parameter values, you can define them and call `Start-PowerGPT` with all params you wish to use:
+If you want to launch `ShellGPT` with your own parameter values, you can define them and call `Start-ShellGPT` with all params you wish to use:

 ```powershell
 $model = "gpt-3"